Marloes has a huge expanse of golden sand stretching for over a mile at low tide.

-Scenes from the Hollywood film “Snow White and the Huntsman” – featuring Charlize Theron and Kristen Stewart – were shot here in September 2011!
+Scenes from the Hollywood film “Snow White and the Huntsman” – featuring Charlize Theron and Kristen Stewart – were shot here in September 2011.

 At the National Trust car park ½ mile from the beach.
 Charges apply but free to National Trust members.

-Nearest facilities can be found in Marloes village which has a pub, restaurant and café/bar.
+Other options are available in Marloes village which has a pub, restaurant and café/bar.
 There is also a selection of B&Bs and self catering accommodation as well as campsites.
-Ice cream van at the car park.